-My only exception to this self-imposed rule is snagging one of those 24 hour layovers.
+There is one exception to my self-imposed rule and that is snagging one of those 24 hour layovers.
 These are what I like to call “freebies”.
 They aren’t free in the sense that you still have to book a hotel and pay for another days worth of food and activities, but you do get a bonus trip.
-Thanks to one of these long layovers, we got to explore Reykjavik and hang out at the Blue Lagoon in Iceland on our way home from London .
+Thanks to one of these long layovers, we got to explore Reykjavik and hang out at the Blue Lagoon in Iceland on our way home from London.
 It might have not been enough time to cross Iceland completely off my bucket list but it was still exciting.
 Plenty of airlines offer extended layovers now and I highly recommend them.

-Things you should consider while deciding how many days to spend in Venice
+This is what you should consider before deciding how many days to spend in Venice is enough for you.

-In 2017, we allocated 2 weeks in Italy to explore and, oh baby, was it amazing!
+In 2017, we allocated 2 weeks in Italy to explore.
+It was amazing!
 We traveled from the North to the South and back up again.
 We cruised the canals of Venice in a gondola and gazed at the Amalfi Coast from the seat of a boat.
 The picturesque views were as if we stepped out of a magazine.
 I wouldn’t take back a single experience or cut out a single city, but we definitely wore ourselves out and even cut ourselves short in a couple of places.

 aporettostrikes, taxi strikes andeven bank strikes can throw a big kink in your plans if you're not prepared to roll with the punches.